DGeneAI/Audio2Gesture/README.md

 If want to get better performances of motion quality and speech generalization, you can try to train the system with bigger datasets like [BEAT Dataset](https://github.com/PantoMatrix/BEAT).

 ### Install
 This section is completely following the original repository; please refer to it.
 But if you find some package is not install, please manully install it.
-You may need install： einops
+You may need install： einops  ,python_speech_features

 Install the conda package manager from https://docs.conda.io/en/latest/miniconda.html.
 ``` shell